tx-agent-kit

 Step 5: Update Database Schema

-If this domain requires persistence, update packages/db/src/schema.ts:
+If this domain requires persistence, update packages/infra/db/src/schema.ts:

 export const invoices = pgTable('invoices', {